-Firewall is a network security device, either hardware or software based, which monitors all incoming and outgoing traffic and based on defined set of security rules it accept, reject or drop that specific traffic.
+A firewall is a network security device, either hardware or software-based, which monitors all incoming and outgoing traffic and based on a defined set of security rules it accepts, rejects or drops that specific traffic.

 Accept : allow the traffic

 Reject : block the traffic but reply with an “unreachable error”

 Drop : block the traffic with no reply

 A firewall establishes a barrier between secured internal networks and outside untrusted network, such as the Internet.

 Before Firewalls, network security was performed by Access Control Lists (ACLs) residing on routers.
 ACLs are rules that determine whether network access should be granted or denied to specific IP address.

 But ACLs cannot determine the nature of the packet it is blocking.
 Also, ACL alone does not have the capacity to keep threats out of the network.
 Hence, the Firewall was introduced.